 user www-data; worker_processes auto; pid /run/nginx.pid;

-Upstream Nginx still documents worker_processes 1 as the default, while auto detects the available CPU cores and is the better starting point for most dedicated hosts.
+The upstream default remains worker_processes 1, while auto detects the available CPU cores and is a better starting point on most dedicated hosts.

-If the service runs inside a container or cgroup with a tighter CPU quota than the visible core count, replace auto with an explicit worker count that matches the quota.
+In containers or cgroups with a CPU quota lower than the visible core count, use an explicit worker count that matches the quota.

 events {